-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.5 Action: Support for English Learners English Learners need specific language development instruction in order to make one level of growth toward proficiency each year.
-EL Reclassification Rate, ELPI Need: English Learner Progress Indicator was "High" with 51.9% of English Learners making progress toward English language proficiency.
+Goal and Identified Need(s) How the Action(s) are Designed to Address Metric(s) to Monitor Action # Need(s) Effectiveness 1.5 Action: Support for English Learners Need: The 2024 Dashboard indicates that the English Learner Progress Indicator was not reported because there are fewer than 13 students who are EL.
+30.8% of English Learners are making progress toward English Language Proficiency which declined by 44.2%.
+Scope: Limited to Unduplicated Student Group(s) English Learners need specific language development instruction in order to make one level of growth toward proficiency each year.
+EL Reclassification Rate, ELPI